NexPlayer/NexPlayer_Unreal_Plugin/README.md

 ## Features

-The NexPlayer™ for Unreal Engine video streaming player is developed entirely **in-house**.
+The NexPlayer™ for Unreal Engine is developed entirely **in-house**.
 Therefore, it is fully customizable and we can implement any desired functionalities.

 We support the following features: